Design at VideoAmp Develops a People-First Culture

 And you might immediately think, “Bullshit!”
 (I mean, I would.)

 And who knows.
 Maybe, you’re right.
 You sure as hell shouldn’t just take my word for it.
 You need to make that decision for yourself.
 To find out if a company’s values and people-first culture and design approach are real and not just marketing hype, you need to look at every single aspect of that company: how its employees carry themselves, the words they use, how the products feel, the sound of the pitch, post-purchase support.
 You know, basically all “the things.”

 And now you should respond using the immortal words of Billie Eilish, “Duh.”

 But today is an exciting day both for me and for VideoAmp.
-We really have been working hard to sincerely understand who we are as a company, and today I get to start talking about that work and how everything ties together into building our people-first culture.
-We’ve been diving deep on who we are, why we’re here, and how what we produce reflects our industry, our customers and ourselves.
-It’s truly deep stuff and is the kind of brand conversations and design inspiration that I love.
+We really have been working hard to sincerely understand who we are as a company.
+And today, I get to start talking about that work and how everything ties together into building our people-first culture.
+We’ve been diving deep on who we are, why we’re here and how what we produce reflects our industry, our customers and ourselves.
+It’s truly deep stuff and the kind of brand conversations and design inspiration that I love.

 So, are we bullshit or not?
 The decision is yours.
-Right now we’re going to start your evaluation process by diving into just one of our new brand values that very much impacts all of our design work every day, “People First”, and how that drove our culture.
+Right now, we’re going to start your evaluation process by diving into just one of our new brand values that very much impacts all of our design work every day — “People First” — and how that drives our culture.

 Being “People First” is a value that is near and dear to my heart for a number of reasons.
 If there’s anything spending 25 years doing digital product design and UI/UX work has taught me, it’s that if a product doesn’t work for the very real human on the other side of the screen, it just doesn’t work.